Semi-supervised Batch Learning From Logged Data: Algorithms and Experiments

+\textbf{Baselines:} For linear model, we consider the Bayesian CRM, cf. \citet{london_sandler2019}, as a baseline to compare with our algorithms.
+More details for comparison of our algorithm with Bayesian CRM in provided in App.\ref{app: compare alg bcrm}.
+For deep model, we consider the BanditNet as a baseline in our experiment.
+More details regarding the BanditNet is provided in App.\ref{App: baselines}.

+\textbf{Algorithms:} The WCE-S2BL algorithm, proposed in Algorithm~\ref{Alg: WCE-S2BL}, is based on feedback-free regularized truncated IPS estimator in linear model via truncated weighted cross-entropy.
+The KL-S2BL algorithm is similar to Algorithm~\ref{Alg: WCE-S2BL} by replacing $\hat{L}_{\mathrm{WCE}}(\theta^{t_g})$ with $\hat{L}_{\mathrm{KL}}^\nu(\theta^{t_g})$ defined as

+We examine the performance of the algorithms WCE-S2BL and KL-S2BL in both linear and deep models.
+For a fair comparison, we run experiments for WCE-S2BL and KL-S2BL using the logged known-feedback dataset for regularization.
+These algorithms are referred to as WCE-S2BLK and KL-S2BLK, respectively.
+Note that in linear model, we have truncated IPS estimator.
+However, in the deep model, we consider BanditNet which is based on self-normalized IPS estimator.
+Therefore, in the WCE-S2BL algorithm for deep model we replace the truncated IPS estimator via BanditNet approach \cite{joachims2018deep} in Algorithm~\ref{Alg: WCE-S2BL}.

-We evaluated the performance of the algorithms WCE-CRM, KL-CRM, and PR-CRM by applying the standard supervised to bandit transformation \citep{beygelzimer2009offset} on two image classification datasets: Fashion-MNIST \citep{xiao2017/online} and CIFAR-10 \citep{krizhevsky2009learning}.
+\textbf{Datasets:} We apply the standard supervised to bandit transformation~\citep{beygelzimer2009offset} on two image classification datasets: Fashion-MNIST (FMNIST)~\citep{xiao2017/online} and CIFAR-10~\citep{krizhevsky2009learning}.
 This transformation assumes that each of the ten classes in the datasets corresponds to an action.
-Then, a logging policy stochastically selects an action for every instance in the dataset.
-Finally, if the selected action matches the actual label assigned to the instance, then we have $r=-1$, and $r=0$ otherwise.
-Similar to the work of \cite{london_sandler2018}, we evaluated the performance of the different algorithms in terms of expected risk and accuracy.
-The expected risk is the average of the reward function over the test set, while the accuracy is simply the proportion of times where the action with $r=-1$ is equal to the action with a deterministic argmax policy.
+Then, a logging policy stochastically selects an action for every sample in the dataset.
+For each data sample $x$, action $a$ is sampled by logging policy.
+For the selected action, propensity score $p$ is determined by the softmax value of that action.
+If the selected action matches the actual label assigned to the sample, then we have $c=-1$, and $c=0$ otherwise.
+So, the 4-tuple $(x, a, p, c)$ makes up the dataset.{\blue In App.\ref{App: experiments}, we also consider other datasets, including CIFAR-100 and EMNIST and the real dataset Kuairec.}